ManuelHentschel/VSCode-R-Debugger/configuration.md

 * `"includePackageScopes"`: Set to `true` to view the exported functions/variables of packages in the variable view.
 * `"debuggedPackages"`: List of package names to be debugged.
 These packages are loaded before running the specified file/function.
-Breakpoints and the modified `print`/`cat`/`message` functions are applied in these packages.
+Breakpoints and the modified `print`/`cat`/`message`/`str` functions are applied in these packages.
-* `"overwritePrint"`: Whether to overwrite the `print` function with a custom version that also prints a link to the file and line number in the debug console.
+* `"overwritePrint"`: Whether to attach a custom `print` function that also prints a link to the file and line number in the debug console.
-This overwrite does not affect print statements in packages.
 * `"overwriteCat"`: Same as above for `cat()`
+* `"overwriteStr"`: Same as above for `str()`.
 * `"overwriteMessage"`: Same as above for `message()`
 * `"overwriteSource"`: Whether to overwrite the `source` function with a custom version that is affected by breakpoints set in VS Code.

 ## 4. R Options